elbeardmorez/nixTools/git/README.md

   rd|rescue-dangling  : dump any orphaned commits still accessable to
                         a 'commits' directory

-*note: optional binary args are supported for command: log
+*note: optional binary args are supported for commands: log, rebase
 ```